aleskin/dji_tello_lib/README.md

 - `src/main.rs`: Contains the main application logic and interactive command loop
 - `src/tello.rs`: Implements the Tello struct and methods for communicating with the drone

+### Media Files

+The media files captured by the drone are:
+- Temporarily stored on the drone's internal memory
+- Can be downloaded to your computer using the `media download` command
+- Can be deleted from the drone to free up space

+By default, downloaded files are stored in the `./tello_media` directory, but you can change this using the `media path` command.

 ## Testing